 Records to Watch in 2026

-Will Kylian Mbappé continue his assault on the record books?
 At just 23, the French superstar already has 12 World Cup goals, putting him within striking distance of Klose’s all-time record of 16.
+After scoring 8 goals in the 2022 tournament alone (including a hat-trick in the final), Mbappé has established himself as one of the most lethal World Cup strikers in history.

-Can Lionel Messi extend his appearance record?
 If Messi participates in 2026 at age 39, he could add to his already-record 26 World Cup appearances.
+His longevity and continued excellence have made him an icon of World Cup history.

 Interesting World Cup Records